StevenBlack/hosts/readme_template.md

 here because it is very large (300,000+ entries) and doesn't currently display a corresponding high level of curation activity.

-It is expected that this amalgamated hosts file will serve both desktop and mobile devices under a variety of operating systems.
+It is expected that this unified hosts file will serve both desktop and mobile devices under a variety of operating systems.